 Visit the Wisconsin State Capitol

 Staggeringly beautiful, larger than life and totally free to visit, the Wisconsin State Capitol building is an architectural feat that is open to all.
 Visitors are encouraged to walk through and enjoy briefly or stay for a free, guided tour.
-The grounds around the Capitol (known as the Capitol Square) are a great place to enjoy a picnic, do some yoga, read a book or simply take in the surrounding views.
+The grounds around the Capitol (known as the Capitol Square) are a great place to enjoy a picnic, do yoga, read a book or simply take in the surrounding views.

 For an even better view, check out the outdoor observation deck during warm-weather months for a 360-degree view of downtown.